Dear Grandmother T,

 From what I was told by my parents and Aunt Helen, all of whom have since joined you, you were actually quite an extraordinary woman.

-Judging from pictures of you as a child, you appeared very happy and confident.
-That confidence in some ways may have been a curse when coupled with youthful passions and willfulness.
-This may explain the beginning of how your life changed drastically when you were 14 or 15 years old.
+Assuming from pictures of you as a child, you appeared very happy and confident.
+That confidence coupled with inexperience may have led your life in a direction you never dreamed of as a 15 year old.

 You met a young Greek immigrant who was 24 years old.
 He was pretty impressive, having come from Greece when he was 14 in 1907.
 And in thirteen years worked his way up from a grocery delivery boy on a bicycle to the wealthy owner of the first bus line in South Carolina.
 He was going places in the business world and evidently was impressed by you too.

 You were always so proud of your grown children: James (my daddy), Aunt Helen and Uncle Billy.
-I saw how they were very protective of you.
-In fact Aunt Helen never married and chose to take care of you in your old age after Grandpapa died.
+I saw how they were very loving and protective of you.
+In fact Aunt Helen never married and chose to live with you and take care of you as you aged after Grandpapa died.